-You can cancel your agreement (Subscription Agreement) to purchase the Units.
-To do so, you must send a notice to the Trustee before midnight on the second business day after you sign the Subscription Agreement in respect of the Units.
+You can cancel your agreement to purchase the Units.
+To do so, you must send a notice to us by midnight on the second business day after you sign the agreement to buy the Units.

 11.2 Rights of Action in the Event of a Misrepresentation